perk11/runwhenidle/README.md

 # runwhenidle

-runwhenidle is a Linux utility that can be used to pause a computationally or IO-intensive program when user is in front of the computer, resuming it once the user is away, usually without requiring adaptation from the program being run.
+runwhenidle is a Linux utility that can be used to pause any Linux process when user activity is detected and resume it when user is idle.
+This can be useful for running computationally or IO-intensive program without degrading user's experience.
 It can run a command given to it or monitor an already running process.

 ## Example 1: